 This fee supports the Student Recreation Center including the operations and construction of the state of the art facility, opening Fall 2019.
 This is a mandatory fee required of all Storrs matriculated students.
 This fee cannot be waived.
 For more information regarding the services and programs provided by the Student Rec Center, please visit their website.

 Infrastructure Maintenance Fee (IMF)

 Fee supports the campus shuttle bus service, the Husky Safe Rides late night service and the Accessible Van Service (AVS).
 Fee includes the cost of operations, vehicle purchase and maintenance, and administrative support.
-Fee also pays the cost of the UConn WRTD bus pass program and supports shuttle bus services at regional campuses.
+Fee also pays the cost of the UConn WRTD bus pass program.

 Student Activity Fee